What Is an Apple?

 An apple is a crunchy, bright-colored fruit, one of the most popular in the United States.
 You’ve probably heard the age-old saying, “An apple a day keeps the doctor away.”
 Although eating apples isn’t a cure-all, it is good for your health.

 European settlers brought apples with them to the Americas.
-They enjoyed them more than North America’s native crabapple, a small, tarter fruit.
+They preferred them to North America’s native crabapple, a small, tarter fruit.

-Many types of apples grow in the U.S., but a small percentage of ones you can buy in grocery stores are imported.
-Each one has a different shape, color, and texture.
+Today, many types of apples are grown in the U.S., but a small percentage of the ones you can buy in grocery stores are imported.
+Each type of apple has a different shape, color, and texture.

-An apple can taste sweet or sour, and its flavor can vary depending on what type you’re eating.
+An apple can be sweet or sour, and its flavor can vary depending on what type you’re eating.

 There are many varieties, including: